philpagel/ET44.py/README.md

 ### Quick setup

-To set all measurement parameters at once, you can use the `setup method`.
-The function accepts all of the setup parameters in single function call and you can either provide them in the order `modeA, modeB, freq, voltage, bias, SerPar, speed` or by name.
+To set many measurement parameters at once, you can use the `setup method`.
+The function accepts all of the setup parameters in single function call and you can either provide them in the order `modeA, modeB, freq, voltage, bias, SerPar, speed, trigger` or by name.
 In the latter case you can omit as many parameters as you like – in that case they will remain unchanged.

 E.g.